ColinL1/metaG_EukDepletion/README.md

 # metaG_EukDepletion
-Code used in for analysis of kingdom taxonomy to assess the development of a cnidarian metagenomic protocol for efficient eukaryotic DNA removal
+Code used for analysis of kingdom taxonomy to assess the development of a cnidarian metagenomic protocol for efficient eukaryotic DNA removal

+### TEST RELEASE!

+Detailed and further documentation coming soon with final script versions.

 Requirements:
 - Kaiju refseq databse